Application deadline is 20 June 2018 at at 10 am.

 The VILLUM Young Investigator Programme is an early career programme which aims to fund talented researchers in technical and natural sciences.

-At the time of application applicants are expected to be within 3-7 years of being awarded their PhD.
+At the time of application applicants are expected to have 3-7 years of research experience since completion of their PhD.
 Applicants are typically experienced postdoctoral researchers, assistant professor or associate professors.
 Associate professors must have no more than two years' standing.
 Any leaves of absence such as working in industry and military/sick/parental/care leave will be taken into account.

 Applicants are selected on the basis of their research accomplishments, creativity and potential to become research leaders.